soo67/worldhello/README.md

 # worldhello
-HelloWorld Project for Git/GitHub Tut 🌱✨✨
+Project for Git Tut 🌱✨✨